Maternal & Child Health (MCH) - Information for Parents of Newborn Children

 Centers for Disease Control and Prevention (CDC) Issues Statement on Pregnancy Health and COVID-19

-On October 25, 2022, the CDC provided updated information for people who are pregnant.
-What You Need to Know
+On October 25, 2022, the CDC provided updated information.
+What You Need to Know:

 - To maximize protection from variants and prevent possibly spreading the virus to others, wear a mask indoors in public in areas with a high COVID-19 Community Level.
 People who are pregnant or have other conditions that could put them at higher risk for severe illness should speak with their healthcare provider about wearing a mask in public indoor spaces at the medium COVID-19 Community Level.

 - Although the overall risks are low, if you are pregnant or were recently pregnant, you are more likely to get very sick from COVID-19 compared to people who are not pregnant.
 Additionally, if you have COVID-19 during pregnancy, you are at increased risk of complications that can affect your pregnancy and developing baby.

 - Having certain underlying medical conditions, and other factors, including age, can further increase the risk for getting very sick from COVID-19 during or recently after pregnancy (for at least 42 days following end of pregnancy).